-The production of Milorganite is one of the nation’s oldest recycling efforts.
-Since 1926, Milwaukee has safely recycled the nutrient-rich microbes resulting from the city’s water reclamation process into Milorganite organic-nitrogen fertilizer.
-Consumers can safely apply these valuable recycled nutrients with plant growing power in the form of Milorganite.
+The production of Milorganite fertilizer is one of the nation’s oldest recycling efforts.
+Since 1926, Milwaukee has safely recycled the nutrient-rich microbes resulting from the city’s water reclamation process into Milorganite's slow-release nitrogen fertilizer.
+Consumers can safely apply these valuable recycled nutrients to their lawns, flowers, vegetables, shrubs, and trees.

 Milwaukee Metropolitan Sewerage District: Solutions for a Cleaner Environment